Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 6. CarbonCloud

-A platform specialized in food and FMCG sectors.
+A platform specialised in the food and FMCG sectors.

 Key strengths: